AlexandreRHeck/AlexandreRHeck/README.md

 - 🚀 Seeking new challenges.
 - ⚡ Seeking to collaborate on challenging projects.
 - 💻 My stack: Kotlin.
-- 📘 Studying: JavaScript(React Native),Dart(Flutter), Unity
+- 📘 Studying: Go,Unity,Dart(Flutter),
-- 💬 about me: I'm a developer passionate about solving challenges and creating innovative solutions.
-With a degree in Systems Analysis and Development and years of practical experience, my main focus is on mobile development, with a specialization in Kotlin.
-I have expertise in several technologies and frameworks, including Android Studio.
-My approach is focused on delivering clean, efficient code.
-I am always open to new opportunities for learning and growth, constantly seeking to improve my skills and explore new technologies.
+- 💬 about me: I worked for 8 years in the industry as a continuous improvement analyst with Python, PowerBI, SQL technologies aimed at the industry.
+As a Kotlin developer migrating careers, I had experience in working on projects for urban mobility, automatic route generator with AI for school vans with Kotlin technologies, Android Studio, NoSQL database.

 <code><a href="https://www.javascript.com/" target="_blank"><img height="25" src="https://www.vectorlogo.zone/logos/javascript/javascript-horizontal.svg"></a></code>
 <code><a href="https://reactjs.org/" target="_blank"><img height="25" src="https://www.vectorlogo.zone/logos/reactjs/reactjs-ar21.svg"></a></code>